 While you can add points to a lead for traits they show or actions they take, it's more efficient to automate the process with lead scoring software.
 With most of these tools, you set up your own lead scoring rules.
 Based on these rules, the software recognizes when a lead should earn points and adds them appropriately.
 This makes your job much easier.
 Let’s go over four of the best lead scoring software solutions.

-Salesforce Sales Cloud is a CRM platform that offers four tiers — Salesforce Essentials for the key sales functions any business needs, plus three higher tiers for lead scoring and other advanced features.
+Salesforce Sales Cloud is a CRM platform that offers four tiers — Salesforce Starter for the key sales functions any business needs, plus three higher tiers for lead scoring and other advanced features.
 Through its scoring tool, Salesforce Pardot, and the optional Einstein Lead Scoring add-on for predictive scoring, you can set your points and rules and then automatically score and route new leads; you can even score existing leads retroactively.

 Freshsales offers a CRM with a built-in lead scoring tool that can help both B2B and B2C companies of any size.
 Freshsales knows that the actions and characteristics that define ideal leads differ from business to business, so the software gives plenty of opportunities to customize your lead scoring rules and thresholds, as shown below.